The other beautiful part is that you can get some help.

 Too short?
 Too flippant?
 Okay.
 Here's something a bit more formal.

-I'm the only person who writes the code for this site, and I'm the only person who sees the information collected by this site.
-I only have the information that you voluntarily give me by email or other direct contact.
-I'll never sell or rent this information to anyone, because that would be wrong and because I'm too lazy.
+I'm the only person who writes the code for this site, and it doesn't collect anything for me to see.
+I only have the information that you give me by email or other direct contact.
+I'll never share this information with anyone because that would be wrong and because I'm too lazy.
 It's all mine, like Smaug on a pile of gold.